TaylanUB/scheme-bytestructures/README.md

 recalculate it every time and instead just take it out from the given contents object.

-The `ref-helper` must be a four-argument procedure that takes a bytevector, an offset, the contents of the descriptor, and an "index" object; it returns three values: the same or a different bytevector, and a new offset and descriptor as determined by the index.
+- The `ref-helper` must be a procedure that takes a bytevector, an offset, the contents of the descriptor, and an "index" object; it returns three values: the same or a different bytevector, and a new offset and descriptor as determined by the index.

-For example the ref-helper of the vector type multiplies the size of the element descriptor (as received through the "contents" object) with the index and adds the resulting value to the old offset, and always returns the element descriptor and the same bytevector that was given (which may just be `#f`).
-The ref-helper of the struct type, on the other hand, must iterate through its fields, adding to the offset the sizes of the descriptors it skips until it comes to the field with the requested index (a symbol), and returns the accumulated offset and the descriptor of the field at which it arrived.
+For example the ref-helper of the vector type multiplies the size of the element descriptor (as received through the "contents" object) with the index, and adds the resulting value to the old offset, to calculate the new offset.
+It always returns the element descriptor, and the same bytevector that was given (which may just be `#f`).
+The ref-helper of the struct type, on the other hand, must iterate through its fields, adding to the offset the sizes of the descriptors it skips until it arrives at the field with the requested index (a symbol), and returns the accumulated offset and the descriptor of the field at which it arrived.

 Note that while the ref-helper receives contents of a descriptor, it is expected to return an actual descriptor.
 This means it cannot return the same object to induce recursion on the same descriptor.

-The ref-helper may be `#f` to indicate that it doesn't make sense to use an index with a descriptor type.
-In that case, an error will be raised when the user attempts this.
+The ref-helper mainly makes sense for compound types.
+It may be `#f` to indicate that it doesn't make sense to use an index with the descriptor type.
+(In that case, an error will be raised when the user attempts this.)

-The `bytevector-ref-proc` must be a ternary procedure that takes a bytevector, an offset, and the descriptor contents, and returns a decoded value as specified by the descriptor contents residing at the given offset in the bytevector.
+- The `bytevector-ref-proc` must be a procedure that takes a bytevector, an offset, and the descriptor contents, and returns a decoded value as specified by the descriptor contents residing at the given offset in the bytevector.

-The `bytevector-set-proc` is similar, but takes an additional value argument, whose encoded representation it should fill into the bytevector, at the given offset and as specified by the descriptor contents.
+- The `bytevector-set-proc` is similar, but takes an additional value argument, whose encoded representation it should fill into the bytevector, at the given offset and as specified by the descriptor contents.